Juulbl/oi-robot/README.md

 Software to drive the robot for the Fontys course Open Innovation.
+Because this is not the origional repository there are almost no commits within this repository.

 ![](https://raw.githubusercontent.com/Juulbl/oi-robot/master/media/images/demo.gif)